DPDK/dpdk/doc/guides/contributing/stable.rst

 After the X.11 release, an LTS branch will be created for it at http://git.dpdk.org/dpdk-stable where bugfixes will be backported to.

+A LTS release may align with the declaration of a new major ABI version, please read the :doc:`abi_policy` for more information.

 It is anticipated that there will be at least 4 releases per year of the LTS or approximately 1 every 3 months.
 However, the cadence can be shorter or